vardhan-scripter/Grocerifier/README.md

 # Grocerify
-A sample grocery application which is developed in MERN stack
+A sample grocery application which is developed in NodeJS